Reopening & Recovery Resources

 City of Springfield Announces Phase 3-A of Reopening

-The city of Springfield on July 12 passed an ordinance outlining Phase 3-A of the gradual reopening of our local economy.
-Effective Thursday, July 16, people inside the city limits over the age of 11 are required to wear a mask if they are in the part of a public facility that is open to the public.
+The city of Springfield has extended the masking ordinance effective inside the city limits.
+Masking requirements will now be in effect through January 9, 2021.
+People inside the city limits over the age of 11 are required to wear a mask if they are in the part of a public facility that is open to the public.
 There are several exceptions, including:

 - People with health conditions